Baylor vs. Texas Tech NCAA Football Odds, Plays and Insights | November 27, 2021

 - The combined points per game average of the two teams, 64.5, is 12.5 points greater than Saturday's over/under.

-- This contest's over/under is 0.5 points greater than the 51.5 these two squads combine to allow per game this season.
+- This contest's total is 0.5 points more than the 51.5 these two squads combine to surrender per game this season.

 - Bears games this season feature an average total of 52.5 points, a number 0.5 points higher than Saturday's over/under.